What is a Secured Loan?

 When the borrower offers security, there is psychological pressure to repay.
 The consequences of non-payment are known to the borrower.
 Consequences include the loss of assets that he acquired with the help of a loan and the loss of credit that will substantially reduce his capacity to take any further loans.

 Secured loans are easily available in comparison to their counterpart, that is, unsecured loans.
 The process of secured loans is seamless because the lender has a reasonable assurance of his money.

 Forces Discipline of Repayment

-Priorities in the life of an individual are more than his capacity to handle. in this crowded list of priorities, it is natural that some priorities lapse.
-The secured nature of this loan helps an individual keep the loan repayment also in his top priorities and thereby help him to remain in the discipline of repayment.
+Priorities in an individual’s life are more than his capacity to handle.
+In this crowded list of priorities, it is natural that some priorities lapse.
+The secured nature of this loan helps an individual keep the loan repayment in his top priorities and thereby enables him to remain in the discipline of repayment.
 It is good for both the borrower as well as the lender.